 This means that there can’t be any additional structures built in front of the main building, where the front wall of the main building is located.
 The principal elevation of your house will be the wall (or walls) closest to the nearest highway or road.
 This image demonstrates the restriction where two walls form the principal elevation.

 I know this is an American-style house but it helps me demonstrate this restriction.
 The light blue line shows the principal elevations, whilst the red line shows the area that cannot have an outbuilding constructed.
 For example; a shed cannot be constructed on this side of the line.
+Note that there are two principal elevations on this house.
+You cannot build in front of either.

 2. Outbuildings and garages to be single storey with maximum eaves height of 2.5 metres and maximum overall height of four metres with a dual pitched roof or three metres for any other roof.